hphelion/documentation/moonshot/manage.operational-dashboard.environment-tab.md

 you must do that before you complete the steps on the Complete Install panel.
 For details, see the <a href="/cloudos/moonshot/manage/operational-dashboard/environment-tab/#complete-install">Complete Install</a> topic.
 After that, the Edit Network dialogs are read-only.
 Once the install process is triggered, no changes can be made.
-If you want to make changes, you need to start over by re-installing the HP Cloud OS for Moonshot Administration node.
+If you want to make changes, you need to start over by re-installing the HP Helion Cloud OS for Moonshot Administration node.
 For procedural instructions, see <a href="/cloudos/moonshot/install/">Install and Configure Your Cloud</a>.
 </p>